Lady Gaga: LGBTQ advocacy

 In June 2016, during a vigil held in Los Angeles for victims of the attack at the gay nightclub Pulse in Orlando, Gaga read aloud the names of the 49 people killed in the attack, and gave a speech.
-Later that month, Gaga appeared in Human Rights Campaign's tribute video to the victims of the attack.
-She opposed the presidency of Donald Trump and his military transgender ban.
+She also appeared in Human Rights Campaign's tribute video to the victims of the attack.
+Following Joan Jett, Gaga was the second of nearly 200 musicians and music industry executives to sign Billboard's Open Letter on Gun Violence, demanding that Congress enact universal background checks on all gun buyers.
+She subsequently supported the 2018 March for Our Lives gun-control rally in Washington, D.C.
+Gaga opposed the presidency of Donald Trump and his military transgender ban.
 She supported former Secretary of State Hillary Clinton for president in 2016.
 In 2018, a leaked memo from Trump's office revealed that his administration wanted to change the legal definition of sex to exclude transgender Americans.
-Gaga was one of the many celebrities to call him out and spread the #WontBeErased campaign to her 77 million Twitter followers.
+Gaga was one of the many celebrities to condemn him and spread the #WontBeErased campaign to her Twitter followers.

 In January 2019, during one of her Enigma shows, she criticized Vice President Mike Pence for his wife Karen Pence working at an evangelical Christian school where LGBTQ people are turned away, calling him "the worst representation of what it means to be a Christian".
-Gaga also stated "I am a Christian woman, and what I do know about Christianity is that we bear no prejudice, and everybody is welcome".
-Gaga made a congratulatory speech commemorating the 50th anniversary of the Stonewall riots and the LGBTQ+ community's accomplishments at WorldPride NYC 2019 outside the Stonewall Inn, birthplace of the modern gay rights movement.
+Gaga also stated: "I am a Christian woman, and what I do know about Christianity is that we bear no prejudice, and everybody is welcome".
+Gaga made a congratulatory speech commemorating the 50th anniversary of the Stonewall riots and the LGBTQ community's accomplishments at WorldPride NYC 2019 outside the Stonewall Inn, birthplace of the modern gay rights movement.
+Following Trump's win in the 2024 US presidential election, in which Gaga endorsed Kamala Harris, she voiced her support for the transgender community after his rollback of their protections.